nextgis/docs_ngweb/source/label.rst

 .. note:: This functionality is only available `on-premise <https://nextgis.com/pricing/>`_

 White label is a special module that allows you to remove or replace NextGIS logos and names with your company logos and names.
 The module is purchased and installed separately.
-The module adds a new section to the Control Panel (см. :numref:`Control_panel_whitelabel`), which allows you to disable or override various interface elements mentioning NextGIS.
+The module adds a new section to the Control Panel (see :numref:`Control_panel_whitelabel`), which allows you to disable or override various interface elements mentioning NextGIS.

 .. figure:: _static/Control_panel_whitelabel.png
    :name: Control_panel_whitelabel